verekia/js-stack-from-scratch/tutorial/7-client-webpack/README.md

 Let's analyze this a bit:

 We need this file to `export` stuff for Webpack to read. `output.filename` is the name of the bundle we want to generate.
 In `module.loaders`, we have a `test`, which is the JavaScript regex that will be used to test which files should be processed by the `babel-loader`.
 Since we will use both `.js` files and `.jsx` files (for React) in the next chapters, we have the following regex: `/\.jsx?$/`.
-The `resolve` part is to tell Webpack what kind of file we want to be able to `import` in our code using extension-less filenames like `import Foo from './foo'` where `foo` could be `foo.js` or `foo.jsx` for instance.
+The `resolve` part is to tell Webpack what kind of file we want to be able to `import` in our code using extension-less paths like `import Foo from './foo'` where `foo` could be `foo.js` or `foo.jsx` for instance.

 Okay so now we have Webpack set up, but we still need a way to *run* it.